felleg/felleg.gitlab.io-backup/content/posts/20231021-my-book-ratings-explained.md

   as a reader, and I think the world would be a better place if more people checked it out.

+There is also a special rating you might see in some of my older
+reviews:

+- **Still thinking about it** (:thinking:), for some reason I didn't feel comfortable giving a rating.
+That usually isn't a good sign, though. 😅

-I hope that clears things up! :smiley:
+I hope that clears things up!

 =L